 AI can even predict the time of the year when the store can expect a spike in fraud rates, helping stores be better prepared for it.

 Customers don’t need to visit your store and wait in line.
 They don’t even need to hunt through your website to find the product they want.
-All they need to do is send the bot a message and they’ll get exactly what they want.
+All they need to do is send the travel bot a message and they’ll get exactly what they want.
 And then, they can proceed to even make their payments through the chatbot.
 Talk about a smooth, low-effort customer experience.